 There are 21 sub- districts within Arusha, Majengo (means “build”) being one of them which is where we are based.

 As a developing nation Tanzania faces many challenges in their development.
 Education, Health and Environmental issues all pose barriers to children receiving quality Education, proper Healthcare and Health education along with access to clean water and sanitation.
 In addition, effects of Climate Change, land degradation and deforestation are having a huge impact on the 76% of rural people who rely on the natural environment for income generation and their livelihood.

-Our Programs in Tanzania are guided by the main challenges we have identified, particularly in relation to Education, and the provision of infrastructure to allow for clean water and health promotion.
-The UN SDG’s focused on throughout our programs are No. 3 Good Health and Wellbeing, No. 4 Quality Education and No. 6 Clean Water and Sanitation, in addition to many others being affected in a secondary focus.
+Our programmes in Tanzania are guided by the main challenges we have identified, particularly in relation to Education, and the provision of infrastructure to allow for clean water and health promotion.
+The UN SDG’s focused on throughout our programmes are No. 3 Good Health and Well-Being, No. 4 Quality Education and No. 6 Clean Water and Sanitation, in addition to many others being affected in a secondary focus.

 Running conversational sessions is vital.
 The aim being to help improve the student’s English language skills and pronunciation, whilst also building their confidence in using English to communicate in different ways.
 We use classes such as drama, including role-playing and arts & crafts to foster inquisitive learning which boosts students opportunity for further education and employment in the future, as opposed to rote-learning from a blackboard.

 The cultural exchange is vital and invaluable for these communities, by helping them learn English they are opening so many further opportunities for themselves and will be more driven to attend school, not drop out and have the confidence to grow into adulthood with confidence and goals and able to support the wider community